 Schlumbergera 'Bridgeport' is considered as the best white flowering Schlumbergera.
-It has large rounded petals which gives the appearance of a large flower.
+It has large rounded petals, which gives the appearance of a large flower.
 The petals are flat across the surface of the flower and do not tend to fall backward or become reflected.
 The flowers have pale pink shade if not grown at temperatures over 60° (15 °C ).
 This is an essential condition to obtain pure white flowers.
-This cactus was named after the town of Bridgeport, California, being pure white in winter snow.
+This cactus was named after the town of Bridgeport, California, being pure white in the winter snow.

 USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).